-- When you delete a Diagram from the Repository, the local copy of the Diagram is also deleted.
-If you want to save your local copy of the Diagram, you must rename the \.DM1 file. - When deleting a diagram, ER/Studio DA leaves diagram data behind and marks it as deleted.
-If deleted, data is still present in the Repository but visible only when querying the Repository directly, not through ER/Studio DA client.
+- o When you delete a Diagram from the Repository, the local copy of the Diagram is also deleted.
+If you want to save your local copy of the Diagram, you must rename the \.DM1 file. - When deleting a diagram, ER/Studio Data Architect leaves diagram data behind and marks it as deleted.
+If deleted, data is still present in the Repository but visible only when querying the Repository directly, not through ER/Studio Data Architect client.